UPPMAX/HPC-python/docs/common/use_tarball.rst

 .. admonition:: Goal

-    You can run the example files needed for the exercises
+    - You can run the example files needed for the exercises
+    - If any, you are able to navigate to the project folder
+    - If needed, you are able to create a subfolder in the project folder

 A tarball is a file that contains multiple files, similar to a zip file.